OpenKH/OpenKh/docs/kh3/crimovie.md

 USM is a container format for audio and video, provided by the CRIWARE SDK.
 Kingdom Hearts III uses CRIWARE mostly for its pre-rendered cutscenes.

 ## Format
-A good in-depth write-up of the USM format can be found [here](https://listed.to/@donmai/24921/criware-s-usm-format-part-1).

 With regards to Kingdom Hearts III, USM files contain:
 * **Video**: Encrypted video streams, using H264 and MPEG codecs.
 * **Audio**: Unencrypted audio streams, using the HCA codec (optional)
 * **Alpha**: Alpha masks (optional)

+In-depth information about the USM format can be found in the article: [Criware's USM format Part 1](https://listed.to/@donmai/24921/criware-s-usm-format-part-1)

 ## File List